Radiology Informatics (PACS) - Associate in Applied Science (AAS) (3786)

 After graduating from the program, you can take all five levels of certification exams through the PACS Administrators Registry and Certification Association (PARCA).
 Also, if you have at least two years of previous experience in healthcare imaging or imaging informatics, you meet the educational and continuing education requirements for taking the American Board of Imaging Informatics Certification (ABII).

 Yes!
-Although our program is designed to lead you directly into the workforce, there are transfer opportunities available for you to transfer your credits to a four-year institution.
+Although our program is designed to lead you directly into the workforce, there are transfer opportunities available.
 Our programs are designed to be flexible enough to transfer to a wide variety of colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 Therefore, we encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so that you can take the proper classes at HACC.

 Yes!
 Thanks to the HACC Foundation, scholarships are available.
 Please visit hacc.edu/scholarships to learn how you can apply.